ellysh/video-game-bots/ClickerBots/protection.md

 Now you can launch the generated `SimpleBot.exe` file instead of the `SimpleBot.ahk` script.
 The `ProcessScanProtection.au3` system is not able to detect the bot anymore.
 This happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.

-How we can improve the `ProcessScanProtection.au3` system to detect new version of the bot?
-It is very simple to change a name of the binary file.
-But it is more difficult to change the file's content.
-There are many possible ways to analyze the file content.
+How we can improve the `ProcessScanProtection.au3` script to detect compiled version of the bot?
+It is very simple to change a name of binary file.
+But it is more difficult to change its content.
+There are a lot of ways to distinguish a file by its content.
 These are just several ideas to do it:

-1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for all file content and compare it with the predefined value.
+1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for content of the files and compare it with the predefined value.
 2. Check a sequence of bytes in the specific place of the file.
 3. Search a specific byte sequence or string in the file.

-This is a [`Md5ScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/Md5ScanProtection.au3) script that calculates and checks the  [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum:
+This is a [`Md5ScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/Md5ScanProtection.au3) script that calculates a [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum for executable files of all launched processes and detects the bot:
 ```AutoIt
 #include <Crypt.au3>